 post invites contributions by individuals and institutions from around the world and also makes behind-the-scenes research at MoMA available to a broader public.
 The website seeks to spark in-depth explorations of artistic practices, and contexts, and of the ways in which modernism is being redefined.
 Essays, interviews, artists’ commissions, archival materials, translated sources, and bibliographies reflect new research perspectives that continue to emerge in art history today.
 The website is governed by an editorial board that is composed of C-MAP members.

-Contributors to post include MoMA staff as well as an international network of individuals and institutional partners.
+Contributors to post include staff of The Museum of Modern Art as well as an international network of individuals and institutional partners.
 We invite our readers to become part of this expanding community by creating a profile and joining the conversation.

 C-MAP Latin America

-The Museum of Modern Art’s Contemporary and Modern Art Perspectives (C-MAP) initiative is supported by The Andrew W. Mellon Foundation and The International Council of The Museum of Modern Art.
-Additional funding is provided by Patricia Phelps de Cisneros, Adriana Cisneros de Griffin, and Marlene Hess.
+The Museum of Modern Art’s Contemporary and Modern Art Perspectives (C-MAP) initiative is supported by The International Council of The Museum of Modern Art.